8 Auditory Processing Activities to Boost Your Child’s Listening Skills

 What is Auditory Processing Disorder?

 Are you concerned that your child may have Central Auditory Processing Disorder (CAPD or APD)?
 Or perhaps your child has already received a diagnosis of APD, and you’re looking to learn more about the condition.
+If not, you can try our online Auditory Processing Disorder Test (for educational purpose only).

 Auditory processing is one of three ways that we absorb information and learn new things.
 The other two are visual processing (seeing) and tactile-kinesthetic processing (doing).
 Usually, when we listen to sounds around us, this information travels to our brain to be interpreted and used.
 For children with APD, it’s harder to understand sounds and speech than it is for most kids.
 This is because their neural connections that process auditory information don’t work as well as they should.
 [1]